couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-web-console.markdown

    A list of the recipients of each alert message.
 You can specify more than one recipient by separating each address by a space, comma or semicolon.

-   Clicking the **Unhandled:** `[:unknown-tag :guibutton]` button will send a test email to confirm the settings and configuration of the email server and recipients.
+   Clicking the `Test Mail` button will send a test email to confirm the settings and configuration of the email server and recipients.

  * `Available alerts`